- Return to service theme:

-Our young people’s workers provide one-to-one help for our children and young people, in a safe and relaxed setting.
-They help them to understand the issues that are affecting them, that can sometimes be the cause of their behaviour.
-They help them take steps to overcoming their difficulties at home, school and in the community.
+Our youth workers provide individualised help for our children and young people in a safe and relaxed setting.
+They help them to understand that consequently, the issues affecting them can sometimes be the cause of their behaviour.
+They help them take steps to overcome their difficulties at home, school and in the community.
 The team also work with other family members, parents and carers to improve relationships at home.

-The team at Aberlour Youthpoint – Moray understands that when children and young people have to deal with difficult circumstances at home or at school, it can lead to complex feelings.
+The team at Aberlour Youthpoint – Moray understands that when children and young people deal with difficult circumstances at home or school, it can lead to complex feelings.
 Our staff are sensitive, compassionate and build positive, constructive relationships with young people and families.

 For some young people, a mentor offers a great way to boost their confidence and help them develop employability skills after they have left school.

 The mentoring service supports young people aged 12-25.

 Anyone can make referrals to our mentoring service.
 We regularly receive requests from teachers, social workers, police, housing staff, parents and young people themselves.

 Requests for support from the intensive community support service can only be made by the Social Work department.